Overview of Routing Algorithms

 - At this layer, routing comes into the picture.

-- It specifies the best path on the network to send data packets over the network from source to destination.
+- It specifies the network’s best path to send data packets over the network from source to destination.

 Explain Routing Algorithms